nish572/Sol-Engine/README.md

 ### Entities
 Entities in Sol are merely numerical identifiers to which components can be associated.

 To add an entity to the scene, click 'Add Entity' from the Scene viewport.
 Adding an entity adds a sprite component and a transform component by default.
-To remove these, add other components, or delete an entity, simply right click the entity entry in the Scene viewport to view a context menu.
+To remove these, add other components, or delete an entity, simply right-click the entity entry in the Scene viewport to view a context menu.

 ---

 ### Components
-Components in Sol are merely data stuctures to be processed by the Systems of the Entity-Component-System backend.
+Components in Sol are merely data structures to be processed by the Systems of the Entity-Component-System backend.

-To add component to an entity, right click the entity entry in the Scene viewport, and select an option from the provided context menu.
+To add a component to an entity, right-click the entity entry in the Scene viewport, and select an option from the provided context menu.
 To modify the properties of a component, select the entity and then select the component you wish to modify.
 This will show the specific component in the Inspector viewport where you can modify the properties directly.

 The following components are provided to add to an entity to give it various data (and by extension, logic):
 - Transform
   - This component is responsible for holding the transformation data of an entity, i.e. its positional, rotational, and scalar data.
   - This allows physics to move entities (provided a physics body component and a collider component are also attached to the entity), and allows rendering to render with the appropriate transform data.
-  - User-modifiiable X and Y position, the X and Y scale (please see the note below), and the rotation.
+  - User-modifiable X and Y position, the X and Y scale (please see the note below), and the rotation.
   - Please note that setting the Scale X and Scale Y values is not recommended.
 To modify an entity's scale, please re-size the sprite associated with it (if a sprite is being used) and re-size the collider associated with it (if a collider is being used, and this will in turn amend the size of the physics body if a physics body is being used, which it should be if a collider is being used).
 - Sprite
   - This component is responsible for representing an image to be rendered.
-  - User-modifiiable properties include the texture file path (for ease-of-use images can be dragged from the resource browser and dropped into this input field to automatically enter them), and the sprite dimensions.
+  - User-modifiable properties include the texture file path (for ease-of-use images can be dragged from the resource browser and dropped into this input field to automatically enter them), and the sprite dimensions.
 - Physics Body
   - This component is responsible for defining the body type to be set for physics.
-  - User-modifiiable properties include the body type (Kinematic which are bodies unaffected by gravity, Dynamic which are bodies affected by gravity, and Static which are bodies that can be collided with if the entity is given a collider component but will not be affected by gravity or physics simulations).
+  - User-modifiable properties include the body type (Kinematic which are bodies unaffected by gravity, Dynamic which are bodies affected by gravity, and Static which are bodies that can be collided with if the entity is given a collider component but will not be affected by gravity or physics simulations).
 Additionally, the user can toggle whether an entity with this body can be rotated by physics or not, which is useful if creating something like a platformer player that shouldn't rotate off of platforms for example.
 - Collider
   - This component is responsible for holding the specific data for the physics body, such as the shape of the collider (Box, or Circle), as well as the dimensions (width and height for a Box, or radius for a Circle) and the density/friction/destitution.
   - Please note that setting the dimensions affects the mass of a physics body (which affects how much forces/impulses/torques affect the body), but the density can be modified to counter or enhance this.
 Default values for friction and restitution are provided but may be modified if the user wishes differing effects.